uesp/uesp-gamemap/README.md

 The gamemap should now be running on [localhost:8080](http://localhost:8080).

-## Production
+## Release

-To create a production optimised version:
+To create a release optimised version:

 ```bash
 npm run build